 With the perfect location in the center of Bangkok, this is a wonderful rainy day activity.

-4-d.
-Relax While Your Kids Play and Learn – Playtime Ekkamai
+9. Relax While Your Kids Play and Learn – Playtime Ekamai

-On the top floor of Park Lane Mall in Ekkamai, Playtime Ekkamai is an indoor playground with extra amenities for both adults and kids.
+On the top floor of Park Lane Mall in Ekamai, Playtime Ekamai is an indoor playground with extra amenities for both adults and kids.
 There’s a multi-storied traditional play area with slides, but there’s also a trampoline, zipline, obstacle course and various tunnels.

 If that isn’t enough, children can also play in the dinosaur excavation site, the rock climbing wall, the balloon pit, the soft ball battle zone or the crafts and cooking stations.
 For the adults, relax with a foot massage while your children play.

 Address: Sukhumvit 63,Sukhumvit Road,Klongtoey Nua,Wattana | 3F Park Lane, Bangkok 10110, Thailand Getting There: The nearest BTS station is Ekamai.
 Contact: +662-382-0077-79 Opening hours: Mon – Thur 9AM – 6PM; Fri – Sun 9AM – 7:30PM Entrance Fees: Adult entry from 130 Baht / USD $3.75; Child entry from 250 Baht / USD $7.21

 10. Indoor play center or kiddy heaven? – Funarium

 Most appropriate for younger children, Funarium is an indoor play center boasting over 2,000 square meters of fun.
 The area is partitioned into four zones for different age groups.